BLyndon/bayesian_methods/theoretical_background/1_introduction.md

 P(b|a=1) = \sum_{e={0,1}} P(b,e|a=1)
 $$

-The probability of an earthquake, when $p=1$, before he hears the radio report is given by setting $e=1$ and marginalization over *b*
+The probability of an earthquake on the other hand, is given by marginalization over the burglar *b* variable

 $$
 P(e=1|p=1) =  \sum_{b={0,1}}\frac{P(a=1|b, e=1)P(b)P(e=1)}{P(a=1)}
 $$

 #### Conclusion
 The only accessible variables to Fred at work were the phonecall *p* and the radio *r*.
-But knowing circumstances summarized in the **belief network** and probabilities we were able to infer the probability of a burglar or an earthquake.
+But knowing the circumstances summarized in the **belief network** and probabilities we were able to infer the probability of a burglar or an earthquake.

-While in the case of few and discrete variables, we ware able to completely enumerate all the hypothesis and evaluate their probabilities.
+In case of few and discrete variables, we are able to completely enumerate all hypotheses and evaluate their probabilities.
 In continuous hypothesis spaces however, this is no longer feasible.

 E.g. for a two component Gaussian mixture model